MatthiasFallon/QSAR-monomer-reactivity-prediction-Fallon/README.md

 ## Prediction Model

 U and V models were build using [keras](https://keras.io) with an iterated k-fold approach in jupyter notebook.
-The files in the repository iterate through epoch values from 0 to 500 to evaluate the optimal setting.
+The files in the repository originally iterated through epoch values from 0 to 500 to evaluate the optimal setting, although this broke.
+Currently working on fixing the model.

 An additional dependence for the models is [scikit](https://scikit-learn.org/stable/) for the shuffle function used in implementing the iterated k-fold.
 ## Acknowledgments